Imagine 15 tiny islands spreading over 2.5 million square kilometres in the Pacific Ocean. All together represent the Cook Islands.

 Most international flights depart from Auckland, however there are interesting alternative routes you might not know.

-Hawaiin Airlines will start flying Honolulu-Rarotonga on May 20, 2023.The flight time averages just under 6 hours.
+Hawaiin Airlines offers a Honolulu-Rarotonga with the flight time is just under 6 hours.

 Hawaiian Airlines is no stranger to the Cook Islands having serviced this very same route from 1987 to 1995.